gveran22/MetaIBS/scripts/analysis-individual/Liu-2020/README.md

 ## Download samples

 The raw fastq files are accessible on the SRA or ENA with the PRJNA544721 accession number.
 To download samples, you can either:
-- from your terminal, go into the [download-Liu-samples](download-Liu-samples/) directory and execute the [download_fastq_liu.sh](download-Liu-samples/download_fastq_liu.sh) file;
+- from your terminal, go into the [data_empty/analysis-individual/Liu-2020/raw_fastq/](data_empty/analysis-individual/Liu-2020/raw_fastq/) directory and follow the instructions of the `README.md` file to download samples from the SRA;
-- download directly the fastq files we have deposited on Zenodo (ADD LINK)
+- obtain directly the fastq files from the `data/` folder we have deposited in the on Zenodo (ADD LINK).

 ## Preprocess fastq files into ASV and taxonomic tables